-Your PPC campaign can be used to boost organic SEO placement, drive sales, or advertise new services, while reaching out to consumers mostly likely to be converted.
+Your PPC campaign can be used to boost organic SEO placement, drive sales, or advertise new services while reaching out to consumers most likely to be converted.

 Pay Per Click advertising can be a complicated subject, but we’re going to run through everything you need to be a master of PPC advertising.

 PPC advertising is essentially paying a search engine or social media platform to place your ad above the organic search results.
 This gives you better placement and increases the odds that someone will engage with your marketing.

 A good example of PPC advertising is the ad boxes that are displayed on top of Google search results.